- ID Cards

 Q. What if my ID card was lost or stolen?

 A. Please report lost or stolen UCSF ID cards immediately to keep them from being used by unauthorized individuals.
 Call 415/476-1414 (24 hours a day).
+You may be responsible for the replacement cost of lost or stolen ID cards.

 Q. What if I find an ID card?